-The current provision has access to a number of resources that includes
+The current provision has access to a number of resources that will be open also be open to all rehabilitation students.

-- Fully resourced onsite Complementary Healthcare clinic which is open five days a week. - A number of online journals that students can access. - A small reference library of approximately 40 texts and a number of research papers are held within the onsite clinic - A range of visual and tactile resources such as a skeleton, models of joints and acupuncture models and reference charts.
+These includes

-A wide range of subject specific texts held in the main library on the Plas Coch campus.
+- Fully resourced onsite Complementary Healthcare clinic which is open five days a week. - A number of online journals that students can access. - A small reference library of approximately 40 texts and a number of research papers are held within the onsite clinic - A range of visual and tactile resources such as a skeleton, models of joints and acupuncture models and reference charts. - A wide range of subject specific texts held in the main library on the Plas Coch campus.